 But wait, there’s more!

 In most states, Etsy as a marketplace is now collecting Sales Tax based on where the buyer is located without you doing anything at all.
 For these sales that take place in your home state, you don’t have to report these sales, only say they were made through Etsy.

 Combining those two pieces of information, it’s worth looking at your specific State’s laws to see if selling exclusively on Etsy, where they’re collecting Sales Tax, requires you to do anything at all.

 By now, you’re catching the theme that every level of government wants a piece of your income.
-Your County is different because they’re likely getting their revenue from your property taxes, not income taxes.
+Your County is different because they’re likely getting its revenue from your property taxes, not income taxes.
 So that brings us to City taxes.